 American Express does not offer new balance transfer deals to existing customers, at least not on the same card.
 Once your Amex card’s balance transfer offer runs out, there’s no way to get another promotional APR on that card.
 You can still transfer a balance to the card at any time.
-But introductory 0% APRs on American Express balance transfer cards usually apply only to balances transferred within 60 days of account opening.

 You can check if your card is eligible for balance transfers through your online account.
 From the Account Services menu, find the “Card Management” tab and click “Transfer Balances.”
 If there’s a balance transfer offer available, click the corresponding link.
 Enter the account number(s) for your other creditor(s) and the amount you want to transfer, along with the name and address associated with the account(s).
 Then, just confirm and submit the request.
 You can only transfer amounts up to 75 percent of the card’s credit limit or $7,500, whichever is less.